wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 Errors occurring in resolvers can be caught in a dedicated error handler registered with `error_handler` parameter.
 This function takes in parameters the exception, the object, the [info](#graphqlresolveinfo-parameter) and the *kwargs* of the failing resolver; it can return a new value or raise the current or another exception — it can for example be used to log errors without throwing the complete serialization.

-The resulting serialization type will be a `Union` of the normal type and the error handling type ; if the error handler always raises, use [`typing.NoReturn`](https://docs.python.org/3/library/typing.html#typing.NoReturn) annotation.
+The resulting serialization type will be a `Union` of the normal type and the error handling type; if the error handler always raises, use [`typing.NoReturn`](https://docs.python.org/3/library/typing.html#typing.NoReturn) annotation.

 `error_handler=None` correspond to a default handler which only return `None` — exception is thus discarded and the resolver type becomes `Optional`.